logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-monitor.md

 ---

-To monitor your Azure service metrics, we recommend configuring Metricbeat to collect metrics from Azure Monitor.
+To monitor your Azure service metrics, we recommend configuring your services to send their metrics to Azure Monitor.
-Azure Monitor collects log and metric data from your Azure services.
 The Metricbeat configurations on this page collect metrics from Azure Monitor and forwards them to Logz.io.